iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Inequality.md

 The following theorem restated the proximal inequality for a convex function $f: \R^n \rightarrow \overline \R$.

 #### **Theorem | Proximal inequality**

+---
+### **Quadratic function growth of the Model function**

+Proximal inequality is an inequality that relates the output of the proximal operators to the subgradient.
+It can be generalize to other nonconvex settings.